OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ca/hist.md

 ---
 title: hist
-description: Python code examples using OpenBB Terminal to retrieve, visualize and manipulate historical stock prices from Yahoo Finance for a list of comparison stocks.
+description: "Python code examples using OpenBB Terminal to retrieve, visualize and" manipulate historical stock prices from Yahoo Finance for a list of comparison stocks.
   The code covers data acquisition, charting of historical prices, and export functionalities.
 keywords: